habedi/omni-lpr/examples/README.md

 ### Prerequisites

-Before running the examples, ensure the Omni-LPR server is running.
+Before running the examples, make sure the Omni-LPR server is running.

 If you have installed the package via `pip`, you can start the server with: